sqm/simple_breadcrumbs/README.md

 the model which would be suitable.
 The `:parent` option however, must take a `Symbol`.

-In addition to giving models breadcrumb object, breadcrumb links can be displayed in a view.
+Breadcrumb links can be displayed in a view by including `breadcrumb` in an erb tag.
 For example in an erb view for creating a new user,

     <h2 class="subtitle"><%= breadcrumb @user, 'New' %></h2>